Dan Carmichael

-Daniel Carmichael (born 21 June 1990) is a Scottish professional footballer, who last played for Gretna 2008 as a midfielder.
+Daniel Carmichael (born 21 June 1990) is a Scottish professional footballer, who plays for Annan Athletic as a midfielder.

-Carmichael has played previously for Queen of the South in two spells, Hibernian, Cumnock Juniors, Workington and East Kilbride.
+Carmichael has played previously for Queen of the South in two spells, Hibernian, Cumnock Juniors, Workington, East Kilbride, Gretna in three spells, Threave Rovers and Dalbeattie Star.

 Career

 Early career

 After playing as a youth with home-town club Queen of the South, Carmichael joined Workington whilst the club ran a Football Development Centre in tandem with the University of Central Lancashire.
 Carmichael debuted for the first-team for the Cumbrian club in a Conference North match versus Worcester City in January 2007.

 Workington reserve team manager, Stuart Rome, left the club in 2008 to take charge of the newly formed Gretna 2008, with Carmichael following him to the East of Scotland Football League club.
 As well as featuring for the East of Scotland Select team whilst at Gretna, Carmichael was also called into the England Colleges squad.